seethroughdev/gulp-browserify-starter-kit/README.md

 It will run all javascript through jshint.
 It uses the pretty reporter.
 And will not break on fail.
 All these are options in the **js:hint** task.

+*TODO: Considering switching to my preferred linter: eslint.*

+##### Uglify

+All javascript is compressed with **Uglify**.
+I am anticipating big improvements for source maps with Gulp 4.x so I'm prepared for this step to change a bit.

+#### CSS

+All CSS is run through the RubySass module.
+If you're interested in my current default CSS layout, check out [https://github.com/seethroughtrees/styles-seed](https://github.com/seethroughtrees/styles-seed).
+You can pretty much copy it right in.

+All CSS is compiled to **dist/css/main.css**.
+However, it will compile any top-level scss file, so you can have several if you want.

+##### Compression

+Compression is handled by **gulp-csso**.
+I love the way they approach compression.

+##### Autoprefixer

+Enough said.
+Nothing better.
+I don't plan to ever write CSS without it again.

+#### HTML

+All HTML is currently handled with Jade.
+Another thing that should easy to switch out, and depending if anyone uses this repo, something I might consider doing myself.

+But I do find prototyping with Jade is the most pleasant experience of all of them.

+This build uses a pretty common structure and something I've been using on all of my prototyping projects.

 #### Testing